 But once you’re on that final stretch, you’re strong and athletic and lean, now you can hold the rest of your body at maintenance, and switch to putting your ab training at the forefront.
 You’ll be putting them to some serious work now.

-How many sets should I do for optimal results?
+How many sets of abs should I do for optimal results?

 MRV is a technical term for maximum recoverable volume.
 Volume is how many sets you’ve done totalled up over the week.